 So you have checked the date and looked it over and it all looks good so far, that’s great, but you want to make sure it doesn’t have a rancid smell to it.

-Steak that is bad will have no longer have that fresh meat smell to it.
+Meat that is bad will no longer have that fresh smell to it.
 It will have an ammonia-type smell.
 Don’t worry you will know when you smell it if you think it is ok or not.

 4. Is it slimy?

 Fresh steak will be wet but it should not be slippery or slimy.
 If it is shiny or slimy you do not want to mess with it.

 Unfortunately, you should dispose of it.
 What a waste, I know but trust me you won’t want to get sick from eating it.

 How to tell if cooked steak is bad

 There are many commonalities between fresh and cook steak that has spoiled.
 Cooked steak that has been properly stored in the fridge should last you 3-4 days.